v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/create-a-custom-sensitive-information-type-in-scc-powershell.md

     Get-DlpSensitiveInformationTypeRulePackage
     ```

     **Note**: The built-in rule package that contains the built-in sensitive information types is named Microsoft Rule Package.
-The rule package that contains the custom sensitive information types that you created in the Security & Compliance Center graphical user interface is named Microsoft.SCCManaged.CustomRulePack.
+The rule package that contains the custom sensitive information types that you created in the Security & Compliance Center UI is named Microsoft.SCCManaged.CustomRulePack.

 2. Use the following syntax to store the custom rule package to a variable: